florisweb/SpaceGame/README.md

 CollisionEngine:

+f: 	MeshObject.getCollisionVectors
+r:	[{
+	vector: new Vector 		CollisionPosition relative to (0, 0)
+	target: MeshObject
+}]

+f: 	CollisionParticle.getCollisionData
+r:	{
+	vector: new Vector: Fcollision
+	positionCorrection: new Vector
+}

+?
 f:	CollisionMesh.getCollisionVector
-p:	/
-r:	2d-vector: percentage of how far another mesh is inside the current mesh (1 = center, 0 = not at all)
+r:	2d-vector: percentage of how far another mesh is inside the current mesh (1 = center, 0 = not at all) ?